meteor4716/EzGenuity/EzInstall.md

 <br/>
 <p align="center">
   <h1 align="center">EzInstall</h1>
+  To install the EzGenuity script, you will first need to install the Violentmonkey browser extension as it is the interface that the script is programmed for.
+Then, you can freely install and use EzGenuity.
 </p>
 <br/>
 <p align="center">
   <h3 align="center">Violentmonkey Browser Extension</h3>
 </p>
 <p align="center">
-  To install the EzGenuity script, you will first need to install the Violentmonkey browser extension.
-This can be done by clicking the button for your respective browser's store below.
+  The Violentmonkey extension can be installed by clicking the button for your respective browser's store below.
 The Violentmonkey homepage can be found <a href="https://violentmonkey.github.io/">here</a> and the source code can be found <a href="https://github.com/violentmonkey/violentmonkey">here</a>.
 </p>
 <div align="center">